 In 1998, The Hockey News celebrated its 50th Anniversary by naming its selections for the 100 Greatest Hockey Players.
-Since Brodeur was still active, they didn't choose players whose best years were outside North American and thus excluded Russian Hall-of-Famer Viacheslav Fetisov, and, for whatever reason, they didn't choose Stevens, either, the only former Devil they selected was Stastny.
+Since Brodeur was still active, they didn't choose players whose best years were outside North America and thus excluded Russian legend Fetisov, and, for whatever reason, they didn't choose Stevens, either, the only former Devil they selected was Šťastný.

-Mark Johnson, Neal Broten and Jack O'Callahan of the 1980 U.S. Olympic hockey team played for the Devils.
+Mark Johnson, Neal Broten and Jack O'Callahan of the 1980 U.S. Olympic hockey team went on to play for the Devils.
 So did Bill Baker and Steve Janaszak when the team was still the Colorado Rockies.
-Broten and Ken Morrow were the only members of that team to go on to win a Stanley Cup: Morrow did so immediately, becoming a part of the Islander dynasty; Broten, whose brothers Aaron and Paul also played for the Devils, took 15 years to do it, but scored 2 goals, including the game-winner, in Game 4 of the 1995 Finals to clinch the Devils' 1st Cup.
+Broten and Ken Morrow were the only members of that team to go on to win a Stanley Cup: Morrow did so immediately, becoming a part of the Islander dynasty; Broten, whose brothers Aaron and Paul also played for the Devils (Aaron was the last original 1982-83 Devil still with the team, in 1989), took 15 years to do it, but scored 2 goals, including the game-winner, in Game 4 of the 1995 Finals to clinch the Devils' 1st Cup.

 Stuff.
 There are several souvenir stands, with a main team store, the Devils Den, on the ground floor behind the north end.
 It is open on non-game days, but on game days, you need a game ticket to get in.